KarlOfDuty/SupportBoi/docs/Installation.md

 > When manually installing you will not get additional features such as automatic updates, manual entries, system services, etc.

 <details>
-<summary>Manual Download (Windows / Other Linux)</summary>
+<summary><b>Manual Download (Windows / Other Linux)</b></summary>
 <br/>

+You can download the bot manually by downloading the binary directly from the github release or jenkins build:

 1. Set up a mysql-compatible server, such as MariaDB.

 2. (Optional) Install .NET 9 if it isn't already installed on your system.

 3. Download the bot for your operating system, either a [release version](https://github.com/KarlOfDuty/SupportBoi/releases) or a [dev build](https://jenkins.karlofduty.com/blue/organizations/jenkins/DiscordBots%2FSupportBoi/activity).
-While the Windows version is fully supported it is not as well tested as the Linux one.
+While the Windows versions are fully supported they are not as well tested as the Linux ones.

 | Application         | Description                                                         |
 |---------------------|---------------------------------------------------------------------|